Forceu/barcodebuddy-documentation/docs/_build/html/_sources/usage.rst.txt

 Websocket Status
 ----------------
-This section gives the status of the websocket server and if BarcodeBuddy is able to connect to it
+This section gives the status of the websocket server and if Barcode Buddy is able to connect to it

 Web UI: Settings Chores